zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-hadoop-user/bds-create-hadoop-user.md

 # <copy>ssh –i private_key username@public-ip-address</Copy>
 ```
 + **`private_key`** is the full path and name of the file that contains the private key associated with the instance you want to access.
 +  **`username`** is the default name for the cluster.
-The default user name is **`opc'**.
+The default user name is **`opc`**.
 + **`public-ip-address`** is the public IP address of the cluster node you want to access.

 For additional information on connecting to a node in the cluster using SSH, see [Connect to a Cluster Node By Using Secure Shell (SSH)](https://docs.oracle.com/en/cloud/paas/big-data-service/user/connect-cluster-ssh.html) in the Using Oracle Big Data Service documentation.

 _If you are connecting to your cluster's first master node using another SSH method besides PuTTY, you can skip the rest of the steps in this section and proceed to **STEP 4, Create the training Administrator Kerberos Principal**._

 1. Start Putty.
 The **PuTTY Configuration** window is displayed.
 In the **Category** pane, select the **Session** parameter, if not already selected.
 In the **Basic options for your PuTTY session** section, provide the following information: